adakeefer/adakeefer/README.md

-Software Engineer with 3 years of experience building backend services, designing complex distributed systems, and scaling infrastructure.
+SWE building AI Infra @Meta
 Likes system design, productivity, and creativity.

 <!---
 adakeefer/adakeefer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.